-The concept of nationality is the legal union between a people and their state.
+So, what is nationality?
+Well, the concept of nationality is essentially the legal union between a people and their state.
 It has the dual function of being a fundamental right and constituting the legal status of a person.
+In this blog, we will explore the ins and outs of Spanish nationality.
+You will have all the tools and information to navigate your path to citizenship.

 Table of contents